crickfan/crickfan.github.io/_posts/2021-01-07-JAMA-Network-paper.md

 ---

 My research paper "**Association of Genetic and Phenotypic Assessments With Onset of Disordered Eating Behaviors and Comorbid Mental Health Problems Among Adolescents**", co-authored with Dr Lauren Robinson at King's, has been published in JAMA Network Open in December 2020.
 You can read and download the full text here [doi:10.1001/jamanetworkopen.2020.26874](https://doi.org/10.1001/jamanetworkopen.2020.26874), as this study is published with open access.
-The journal also published an invitated commentary on our paper [doi:10.1001/jamanetworkopen.2020.27188](https://doi.org/10.1001/jamanetworkopen.2020.27188).
+I'm also happy to see an invitated commentary on our paper [doi:10.1001/jamanetworkopen.2020.27188](https://doi.org/10.1001/jamanetworkopen.2020.27188).

 Sincere thanks to all the participants and researchers in the [IMAGEN study](https://imagen-europe.com/) and the [ESTRA study](https://estrastudy.co.uk/).
+Thank you for reading and your interest.

 ## Key Points